How to get Married in NYC's Central Park

 - a New York City registered marriage officiant

 - a permit (depending on location and size of event)

 During the pandemic: Online marriage licensing called Project Cupid officially opened on May 8th.
 At the moment, it is only accepting applications for licenses.
 You have to fill out the form and schedule a virtual appointment with a clerk.
 The couple must be physically located in NY State at the time of the appointment.
 The system has been backed-up so register now for when they add appointments.
 You can get the license up to 60 days in advance of your wedding.

 Or get a license outside of the city.
 I'm recommending locations where couples have been successful in getting licenses: Greenburgh, Oyster Bay, Albany, Yonkers, Babylon but check with other towns and verify requirements.

 Normal times: At least 24 hours before the ceremony, you must visit a clerk's office in NY State like the New York City Marriage Bureau at 141 Worth Street to procure a license.

 It depends on the size of your wedding and location.
 There are many locations that don't require a permit (or can't be permitted) and if you have less than 20 people, you can show -up and marry.
 If you have more than 20 guests or want to reserve a specific location, I highly recommend getting a permit.
 Permits are $25 and can be bought via the park's website with 30 days notice.
 You can have acoustic but no amplified music with that permit.
 For more information on locations and fees, see this page.

-Where to have the ceremony and when?
+Where to Have a Central Park ceremony and When?